The Federal Government has taken vital steps to support business investment and continuity in Australia during these extraordinary times.

 Temporary relief for financially distressed businesses

 Significant temporary changes have been made in the areas of personal and corporate insolvency.
-Tom Darbyshire summarised those changes for you here.
+Those changes are summarised here.

 For any further information, please contact any of the Kott Gunning partners.